thesheps/veryunsexy/PITCHME.md

 - Optimistic Concurrency

-Compares a timestamp or row version in each update, raising an exception if not rows are updated.
+Compares a timestamp or row version in each update, raising an exception if no rows are updated.

 ```sql
 BEGIN TRAN